 How to make an Excel file of the participants and facilities of the students in my course

-If you are only a lecturer, not a course coordinator or examiner, follow the manual How can I find the students' e-mail addresses in my course (direct mail or Excel file with all information)?
+If you are a lecturer, thus not a course coordinator or examiner, follow the manual How can I find the students' e-mail addresses in my course (direct mail or Excel file with all information)?

 Secretariats are able to download these overviews in OSIRIS-Basis and course coordinators can do it from OSIRIS-Lecturer.